madeline-underwood/arm-learning-paths/content/learning-paths/mobile-graphics-and-gaming/ams/_index.md

     - For OpenGL ES applications, your device must be running Android 10 or later.
     - For Vulkan applications, your device must be running Android 9 or later.
     - A debuggable build of your application.
-    - Arm Performance Studio installed.
-Follow the [Arm Performance Studio install guide](/install-guides/ams) for instructions.
+    - Arm Performance Studio must be installed.
+Follow the [Arm Performance Studio install guide](/install-guides/ams).
     - Android SDK Platform tools installed.
 Required for the Android Debug bridge (adb).

 author: Ronan Synnott